 Match your Brow and Hair Color Shade

 WOMEN OF WORTH

 The formula the world is asking for?

 Find the perfect gift from our carefully curated selection of top beauty favorites

 Sorry, you must log in to save an item.

+Once you’ve chosen your color, it’s time to pick the right dye.
 Before we share how to use permanent hair color on your own, allow us to briefly introduce you to a few of our best at-home permanent hair dyes.

 You’ll want to apply your hair dye to dry hair.
 Apply the color as instructed, working section by section.
 Make sure your hair is saturated and that you aren't missing any spots.

 Once your strands are fully coated, wait the allotted time for your hair color to develop (set a timer so that you’re not guessing).
 When time is up, rinse your hair until the water runs clear.
 You don't need to wash with shampoo unless the hair dye you're using instructs you to—most will tell you to wait.
 You should, however, follow with a conditioner, something at-home color kits often come with.

 Editor’s Tip: Once you’ve completed your hair makeover, be sure to use shampoo and conditioner that are formulated for color-treated hair like the L’Oréal Paris Elvive Color Vibrancy Protecting Shampoo and the L’Oréal Paris Elvive Color Vibrancy Protecting Conditioner which are formulated with UV filters to protect your color from fading.